Login

 Introduction

-There are many different types of piping flange due to the different service conditions in which they operate.
-Flanges are chosen based on their corrosion resistance properties, erosion resistance properties, pressure temperature rating (Class), number of welds required for attachment, physical size (some flange designs may not fit into the space allowed) and cost.
-The most common flange types are:
+There is a myriad of piping flange varieties, each suited for different service conditions.
+The selection of flanges is determined by factors such as corrosion resistance, erosion resistance, pressure temperature rating (Class), the number of welds needed for attachment, physical size (some flange designs may not fit the designated space), and cost.
+Below are the most common types of flanges:

 View Details